PilzDE/pilz_robots/pilz_control/test/acceptance_test_speed_monitoring.md

 ### Test Sequence

   1. Press the acknowledge button.
-Make sure the green light on the robot is on and mode T1 is enabled.
+Make sure the green light on the robot is on and switch into T1 mode (if not active yet).
 Run
   ```
   roslaunch prbt_moveit_config moveit_planning_execution.launch sim:=False pipeline:=pilz_command_planner
   ```